lepitaxa/lepitaxa.github.io/README.md

 ---
 ### 9 - SUBTRI (`j`)
-Subtribe taxa are used to further subdivide very diverse tribes.
+Subtribe taxa are used to further subdivide very diverse and/or well-resolved tribes.

 :point_right: **Guidelines:**
 - 9.1.
 Subtribe taxa should be sorted roughly as they would appear in a cladogram, meaning closely related ones should be neighbors.